Real analytic Eisenstein series: As a function on s

 analogous to the functional equation for the Riemann zeta function ζ(s).

-Scalar product of two different Eisenstein series E(z, s) and E(z, t) is given by the Maass-Selberg relations.
+The scalar product of two different Eisenstein series E(z, s) and E(z, t) is given by the Maass-Selberg relations.

 Fourier expansion

-The above properties of the real analytic Eisenstein series, i.e. the functional equation for E(z,s) and E*(z,s) using Laplacian on H, are shown from the fact that E(z,s) has a Fourier expansion:
+The above properties of the real analytic Eisenstein series, i.e. the functional equation for E(z,s) and E*(z,s) using the Laplacian on H, are shown from the fact that E(z,s) has a Fourier expansion: